ostracod/breadtext/exampleScripts/README.md

 * `/conwayLife`: Runs Conway's game of life.
 Press space to advance.
 Press q to quit.

+**cubePuzzle.btsl**

+* `/cubePuzzle`: Runs a cube puzzle game.
+Press the arrow keys to move your cursor.
+Press space to rotate the selected face.
+Press q to quit.

 **mandelbrot.btsl**

 * `/mandelbrot`: Generates an ASCII art Mandelbrot set.